Higher Chern classes in Iwasawa theory

-\begin{suplemma} For $j \ge 0$, the Grothendieck group of the quotient category of the category of finitely generated $\La$-modules $M$ with $j(M) \ge j$ by the category of finitely generated $\La$-modules $M$ with $j(M) \ge j+1$ is generated by modules of the form $\La/P$ with $P$ a prime ideal of height $j$. \end{suplemma}
+\begin{suplemma} For $j \ge 0$, let $G_0(j)$ be the Grothendieck group of the category of finitely generated $\La$-modules $M$ with $j(M) \ge j$.
+The quotient of $G_0(j)$ by the image of the natural homomorphism $G_0(j+1) \to G_0(j)$ is generated by the classes of modules of the form $\La/P$ with $P$ a prime ideal of height $j$. \end{suplemma}

+\begin{proof} Suppose $M$ is a finitely generated $\La$-module with $j(M) \ge j$.
+The codimension of the support of $M$ is then at least $j$, and the localization of $M$ at every prime $P$ of codimension $j$ is of finite length over $\La_{P}$.
+If $P$ is in the support of $M$, then $P$ is an associated prime of $M$ by \cite[(7.D) Thm.
+9]{Matsumura}.
+Hence there is an $m \in M$ such that $\La \cdot m$ is isomorphic to $\La/P$.
+Thus there is an exact sequence

+in which $j(M') \ge j$ and the sum $s(M')$ of the lengths of $M'$ at codimension $j$ primes of $\La$ is one less than $s(M)$.
+The lemma now follows by induction on $s(M)$. \end{proof}

 We also have the following.

 \begin{suplemma} Let $1 \le d \le r$, and let $f_i$ for $1 \le i \le d$ be elements of $\La$ such that $(f_1,\ldots,f_d)$ has height $d$.
 Then $M = \La/(f_1,\ldots,f_d)$ has no nonzero $\La$-submodule $N$ with $j(N) \ge d+1$. \end{suplemma}